for your injuries.

-As auto accident and personal injury lawyers in Bergen County, NJ, it is our duty to provide our clients with all the information they need to know in order to pursue a successful car accident lawsuit.
-Below, our team of Bergen county car accident attorneys have provided a summary of the state’s requirements and limitations for receiving compensation for damages caused by someone else’s negligence, better known as personal injury.Navigating New Jersey's No Fault Insurance System
+As auto accident and personal injury lawyers, it is our duty to provide our clients with all the information they need to know in order to pursue a successful car accident lawsuit.
+Below, our team of attorneys have provided a summary of the state’s requirements and limitations for receiving compensation for damages caused by someone else’s negligence, better known as personal injury.Navigating New Jersey's No Fault Insurance System

 Being one of the few states that follow the no-fault insurance system, your own insurance company must cover your medical expenses and other expenses that result as a consequence of your car accident.
 Fortunately, this system allows for medical expenses to be paid quickly to avoid a delay in receiving your reimbursement for out-of-pocket medical bills and other expenses.